Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Many flavors come together to make Chinese fried rice, but the signature flavors come from soy sauce, rice vinegar, and sesame oil.
 Crisp veggies, garlic, ginger, and onion are all very important ingredients as well.

 Yes, you do need to cook rice before frying it.
 For the best results, use leftover rice.
-If you do not have leftover rice but still want restaurant-style fried rice, spread your freshly cooked rice over a baking sheet to dry out before adding it to a hot wok or skillet.
+If you do not have leftover rice but still want restaurant-style fried rice, spread your freshly cooked rice over a baking sheet to dry it out before adding it to a hot wok or skillet.

 In terms of calories, fried rice does have more calories than white rice, but it can also be filled with vegetables and protein-rich eggs.
 While white rice is lower in calories, it is also less filling and thus can’t be a complete meal.
 Using healthier oils and lots of vegetables can make fried rice a filling, satisfying, and nutritious meal on its own.

-Other healthy lunch/dinner options to try
+Other healthy and quick weeknight meals to try

 If you like this Chinese brown fried rice recipe, you’ll love these healthy recipes with big flavor: